CotzaDev/HeigVD-TWEB-PollApp/README.md

 - Express
 - MongoDB
 - Mangoose
+- PassportJS
+- Jwt

 # Contribute
-You need to have a recent version of NodeJS and NPM installed.
+You need to have a recent version of NodeJS (>= 6.9.1) and NPM installed.

 Clone the repository and run `npm install`.

-Then you can use `npm run server` to start the development server.
+Then to start the server `npm run start`.